-Ref Type of Proposed Variation Ref Location in Plan Type of Change (c) areas contained within 'Especially High Scenic Amenity' on Map 7.1.2 'Scenic Amenity'; (d) Freshwater Pearl Mussel Catchments; and (e) St. John's Point.
-(2) Must: a.
-Meet the requirements and standards set out in the DEHLG Wind Energy Development Guidelines 2021, or any subsequent related Guidelines; and b.
+Ref Location in Plan Type of Change Variation (c) areas contained within 'Especially High Scenic Amenity' on Map 7.1.2 'Scenic Amenity'; (d) Freshwater Pearl Mussel Catchments; and (e) St. John's Point.
+Must: Meet the requirements and standards set out in the DEHLG Wind Energy Development Guidelines 2021, or any subsequent related Guidelines; and b.
 Ensure a setback distance for visual amenity purposes of ten times the tip height of proposed turbines from the nearest part of the curtilage of residential properties and other centres of human habitation, An exception may be considered for a lower setback requirement from existing or permitted dwellings or other sensitive properties to new turbines where the owner(s) and occupier(s) of the relevant property or properties are agreeable to same and where the noise requirements of the relevant Wind Energy Guidelines are capable of being complied with in all cases.
 In such exceptional reduced setback situations, the relevant parties must provide written confirmation to the satisfaction of the Planning Authority that they have agreed to a reduced setback and have no objection to the proposed wind energy development.
-(3) Shall, subject to compliance with sub-paragraphs (1) and (2) above and other relevant policies of this Plan, be acceptable where a setback distance for visual amenity purposes of ten times the tip height of proposed turbines from the nearest part of the curtilage of residential properties and other centres of human habitation, has been achieved.
-In all cases, whether in 'Acceptable in Principle', 'Open to Consideration' or 'Not Normally Permissible' areas, compliance with the setback distances required under Policy E-P-23 will be required.
+(3) Shall, subject to compliance with sub-paragraphs (1) and (2) above and other relevant policies of this Plan, be acceptable where a setback distance for visual amenity purposes of ten times the tip height of proposed turbines from the nearest part of the curtilage of residential properties and other centres of human habitation, has been achieved. be required.
 For re-powering or augmentation projects, the required setback distance shall be the required multiple of the new turbine height and no allowance shall be made in this regard for the established development.